securitybrahh/secure-messaging/README.md

 ## TG groups but e2ee?

-matrix spaces come clone, there is a discord open source alternative but feels dubious.
+matrix spaces come close, there is a discord open source alternative but feels dubious.